 The museum shows how the ancient people built their houses.
 They have a video presentation, some books, and replicas of the houses.

 There are some caves where kids and adults can enter and explore the replicas of some cooking equipment in the past.

 There are also some replicas of the king’s garments.
 My sister and mom even tried their costumes.

-I think the best thing about the museum is that there’s a lot of tangible things!
+I think the best thing about the museum is that there are a lot of tangible things!
 My sister enjoyed playing with the legos.

-I’ll upload a vlog about it in my YouTube Channel.
+I’ll upload a vlog about it on my YouTube Channel.
 Don’t forget to subscribe!

 Address: 137 Seobinggo-ro, Yongsan-gu, Seoul, 04383, Republic of Korea